The Sandpiper-1965

 It capitalized on their notoriety as one of the world’s most famous couples and their well-known romantic tribulations.
 Although they portrayed adulterous lovers, they were married shortly before filming began.

-The film’s theme of adultery closely mirrored their own lives at the time, as each very publicly conducted an affair with each other while married to other spouses.
+The film’s theme of adultery closely mirrored their own lives at the time, as each very publicly conducted an affair with each other while married to spouses.

-The film is a lavish and sweeping production, one of the very few major studio pictures ever filmed in Big Sur, and the story is specifically set there.
+The film is a lavish and sweeping production, one of the few major studio pictures ever filmed in Big Sur, and the story is specifically set there.

 Big Sur is a rugged and mountainous section of the Central Coast of California between where the Santa Lucia Mountains rise abruptly from the Pacific Ocean.
 It is frequently praised for its dramatic scenery and is the perfect location for a film with romance.